 We saw potential in this 88-acre parcel of land that had until 2007 been untouched by vines.
 The property, once covered in Douglas Fir, had been logged and left somewhat desolate, except for the many stumps sticking out of the ground.

 Over a year's time was spent clearing roughly twelve acres of leftover logging debris and replanting and caring for the forest of Douglas Fir in areas of the property we are not currently growing grapes.
-In May 2010, four prized acres were put to vine with Pinot Noir clones Pommard, Dijon 777 and 115, now the youngest vineyard planted in the McMinnville AVA.
+In May 2010, twelve prized acres were put to vine with Pinot Noir clones Pommard, Dijon 777 and 115, now the youngest vineyard planted in the McMinnville AVA.
 This first block named simply, “King’s Table” showcases a unique combination of soils, microclimate and aspect.
-Our goal is to produce balanced, flavorful fruit that will be the foundation of our estate wines.
+Our goal was to produce balanced, flavorful fruit to be the foundation of our estate wines.
+We have achieved that!

 Our family holds a deep responsibility to safeguard the beauty and bounty of the land on which our grapes are grown.
 Even though we hold legal title to our property, we believe our ultimate roles are as caretakers or stewards who remain mindful of the impacts viticulture and winemaking can have on the environment.
 We want to leave this land healthy and productive for our children and future generations.

 To remain conscious of our responsibilities we embrace sustainability and continue to look at ways to reduce water and energy use, minimize pesticide and herbicide use, build healthy soils, protect air and water quality while maintaining natural wildlife and vegetation habitats.